 Manufacturing Continues to Care

-Over $20,000!
-Thanks to the efforts of the New Jersey manufacturing community, NJMEP’s virtual ‘Made in New Jersey’ Manufacturing Day event raised over $20,000 for New Jersey food banks.
+Thanks to the efforts of the New Jersey manufacturing community, NJMEP’s virtual ‘Made in New Jersey’ Manufacturing Day event raised over $20,000 for New Jersey food banks

 Both Fulfill and the Community FoodBank of New Jersey have continued to work through this chaotic time.
-Never closing to ensure New Jersians had access to the food they need throughout the pandemic was no small feat.
+Staying open to ensure New Jerseyans had access to the food they needed throughout the pandemic was no small feat.
 Their effort and commitment to the cause did not stop there.
-Upon learning they would receive $10,000 in dominations from the ‘Manufacturing Cares’ portion of the ‘Made in New Jersey’ Manufacturing Day event, they each committed to doubling the donation.
+Upon learning they would receive $10,000 in donations from the ‘Manufacturing Cares’ portion of the ‘Made in New Jersey’ Manufacturing Day event, they each committed to doubling the donation.
 That is a total of $40,000 being donated to New Jersey community food banks because of the effort by manufacturers from around the state.
 Both Fulfill and the Community FoodBank of New Jersey will receive a total of $20,000 each for their respective food bank.

-‘MADE in New Jersey’ Manufacturing Day was forced to be redesigned in response to the COVID-19 pandemic.
+‘MADE in New Jersey’ Manufacturing Day needed to be redesigned in response to the COVID-19 pandemic.
 It would have been easy to just cancel or push the event back until next year.
-However, there was too much good that a ‘MADE in New Jersey’ Manufacturing Day can accomplish and in these turbulent times, a Manufacturing Day was exactly what the industry and community needed.
+However, there was too much good that a ‘MADE in New Jersey’ Manufacturing Day could accomplish, and in these turbulent times, a Manufacturing Day was exactly what the industry and community needed.
 50% of all registration fees were set aside under the ‘Manufacturing Cares’ initiative and went toward the food drive.

 ‘Manufacturing Cares’ Food Drive Breaking Every Record